Bridging adaptation and mitigation: Hands-on climate action across European municipalities

 - Challenges to municipalities of similar sized cities are often very similar throughout Europe

-- Exchange with partner cities creates a space to find solutions outside the “national bubble” and can help moving forward
+- Exchange with partner cities creates a space to find solutions outside the “national bubble” and can help with moving forward

 - Not only small and medium sized cities, but also large urban areas profit from the exchange on climate action, e.g. London and its partner cities in the Horizon 2020 project “Sharing Cities”.